fakowajo123/Automated-Threat-Response-Lab-with-Active-Directory-Splunk-Slack-Shuffle-on-AWS/README.md

 - **Active Directory Domain Controller** on Windows Server EC2.
 - **Windows Test Client** joined to the AD domain.
 - **Splunk SIEM** hosted on a dedicated EC2 instance.
-- **Shuffle SOAR** for automating incident response and integrations (Shuffle SOAR is deployed as a managed service accessible over the internet, so no AWS EC2 instance is required for SOAR in this architecture).
+- **Shuffle SOAR** for automating incident response and integrations (Shuffle SOAR is deployed as a managed service accessible over the internet, so no AWS EC2 instance is required for SOAR in thi[...]
 - **Slack** for real-time alerting and human-in-the-loop confirmation.
 - **AWS Security Groups & VPC** for network segmentation and control.